 Any APIs may be deprecated at some minor updates.
-In such a case, the deprecation note is added to the API documentation, and the API implementation is changed to fire deprecation warning (if possible).
-There should be another way to reimplement the same things previously written with the deprecated APIs.
+In such a case, the deprecation note is added to the API documentation, and the API implementation is changed to fire a deprecation warning (if possible).
+There should be another way to reimplement the same functionality previously written using the deprecated APIs.

 The actual dropping should be done through the following steps:

 Make the API deprecated.
-At this point, users should not need the deprecated API in their new application codes.
+At this point, users should not use the deprecated API in their new application codes.